Virtua Fighter: Spin-offs and adaptations

 Due to the success of Virtua Fighter 2, a super deformed version called Virtua Fighter Kids was released for the Sega Saturn and arcades in 1996.
 1996 also saw the release of Fighters Megamix for the Sega Saturn, a crossover that pitted the cast of Virtua Fighter 2 against the cast of Fighting Vipers as well as other characters in AM2-developed games.
 Megamix served as a home preview to Virtua Fighter 3 in a few ways, as the game featured the dodge ability found in VF3 and the Virtua Fighter characters had their moves updated to those found in VF3.
 Some stages and music from VF3 are also in the game.
 The Virtua Fighter Kids versions of Akira and Sarah appear as hidden playable characters in the game; the character Siba, who was omitted from the first Virtua Fighter also appears as a hidden playable character.
 The wrestling video game All-Japan Pro Wrestling Featuring Virtua was released for the Saturn in 1997 and ported to arcades later that year.
 Released only in Japan, it features Jeffrey and Wolf in addition to an assortment of Japanese wrestlers as playable characters.

-In 1996, AM2 began developing a Saturn RPG based on the series, titled Virtua Fighter RPG: Akira's Story, with Akira as the hero.
+In 1996, AM2 began developing a Saturn RPG, Virtua Fighter RPG: Akira's Story, with Akira as the hero.
 Development moved to the Dreamcast, the Virtua Fighter connection was dropped and the game became Shenmue, released in 1999.
-Virtua Quest, a simplified role-playing video game (which was also known as Virtua Fighter RPG) with new characters aimed at the children's market, was released for the GameCube in 2004 and the PlayStation 2 in 2005.
+Virtua Quest, a simplified role-playing video game (which was also known in Japan as Virtua Fighter Cyber Generation: Ambition of the Judgement Six) with new characters aimed at the children's market, was released for the GameCube in 2004 and the PlayStation 2 in 2005.
 The Virtua Fighters had their incarnations from Virtua Fighter 4.

 During the late 2000s, both Sega and Namco showed interest in a possible cross over between Virtua Fighter and Tekken.
 This crossover would combine all the characters and fighting styles from both games, but any other inclusions are unknown at the moment.
 Prior to that, both franchises were represented as Mii Brawler costumes in the Nintendo crossover Super Smash Bros. for 3DS and Wii U, in which Ryu from the Street Fighter series first playable too, whereas Akira himself (based on 10th Anniversary version) physically appeared in the sequel Super Smash Bros.
 Ultimate as an assist trophy character where Kazuya Mishima from Tekken, including Ken Masters as Ryu's echo fighter first playable too.